Improved sharp spectral inequalities for Schr\"odinger operators on the semi-axis: Introduction

 In the case of a Schr{\"o}dinger operator on the real line, the commutation method was first used by Schmincke \cite{Schmincke1978} to prove the lower bound

 Subsequently, it has been applied to provide a new, direct proof of \eqref{eq:LTR} in the case of matrix-valued potentials \cite{Benguria2000} (as first established by Laptev and Weidl \cite{Laptev2000}) and to prove similar inequalities for fourth-order differential operators \cite{Hoppe2006} and Jacobi operators \cite{Schimmer2015}.
 In a slight variation, this proof method has also been used to establish Theorem \ref{th:LTELU}.
-After removing the first eigenvalue, one obtains a Schr{\"o}dinger operator with Dirichlet boundary condition at zero.
-The Lieb--Thirring inequality is then obtained from continuing the problem to the whole line and applying \eqref{eq:LTR}.
-Our Theorem \ref{th:Dir} shows that such an approach cannot yield a sharp inequality if the potential supports more than one eigenvalue.
+Here, after removing the first eigenvalue, one obtains a Schr{\"o}dinger operator with Dirichlet boundary condition at zero.
+The Lieb--Thirring inequality is then proved by continuing the problem to the whole line and applying \eqref{eq:LTR}.
+Our Theorem \ref{th:Dir} shows that such an approach cannot yield a sharp inequality if the potential supports more than one eigenvalue (under the additional condition $V\in L^1(\R_+)$).
 Recently the same variation of the commutation method has been applied to fourth-order operators on the semi-axis \cite{Zia2019}.